Santiago Americano Freire

-Santiago Americano Freire (born 1908, Nova Friburgo, State of Rio de Janeiro; deceased, May 24, 1997, Belo Horizonte, State of Minas Gerais, Brazil) was a scientist of many interests and fields of works in science and culture.
+Santiago Americano Freire (1908 – May 24, 1997) was a scientist of many interests and fields of works in science and culture.

 Education

 He attended high school at the Colegio Militar de Realengo, Rio de Janeiro (Military College) and got his medical degree in 1932, at the Faculdade Nacional de Medicina, (National Faculty of Medicine), in the city of Rio de Janeiro.
 After graduation he established his medicine practice in Guarapuava, state of Paraná.

 He got his interest for the study of the human mind and psychiatry when he was a resident student in the Hospício Nacional da Praia Vermelha in the city of Rio de Janeiro (National Hospice of Praia Vermelha).
 He was discontented with the scientific and financial resources for the treatment of mental patients and not attracted to psychiatry at that time.
 He had been even psychoanalyzed and was initiated in the psychoanalytic activities, but he could not "see the possibility of being of help to his heart content".